zupzup/blog/hapi-api-docs/post.md

 Now depending on the quality of this documentation, your job was likely either a breeze or absolute hell.
 Everyone who has been in this situation will know that documentation is important, not only for the success of your current project, but also for the success of every single, small or big, project which will use your code or API in the future.

-Yet, although this is, in my experience, known to the majority of professional software developers, it happens regularly that documentation doesn't get done at all, or not enough emphasis is placed on it during development.
+Yet, although, in my experience, this is known to the majority of professional software developers, it happens regularly that documentation doesn't get done at all, or not enough emphasis is placed on it during development.

 Especially in recent times, the reasoning behind this has little to with technical aspects in my experience, but rather the development process and business process attached to developing software.
 People argue that they want to **iterate quickly**, or that they're just in the process of **building an MVP** for validating a business idea.

-Now there isn't anything wrong with these arguments - if we're not even sure if the thing we're building is a valuable thing, why bother investing in possible future consumers of its API?.
-I believe this approach is actually OK for a lot of in-depth documentation as well as for high-scale end-to-end testing.
+Now there isn't anything wrong with these arguments - if we're not even sure if the thing we're building is a valuable thing, why bother investing in possible future consumers of its API?
+I believe this approach of pushing documentation and testing back a little is actually OK for a in-depth documentation as well as for high-scale end-to-end testing.

 In this post, however, I want to talk about one specific kind of documentation inherent in creating complex, distributed systems - **API docs**.
 I believe that, especially when using a microservice architecture, having documentation for these services' interfaces early on in the development cycle provides great benefits regarding collaboration and iteration speed.

-Having API docs can be great for getting early feedback from another team, which will have to use the API at some point.
-The documentation, especially if it's accessible to everyone involved, can also be a useful aid for discussion around complex interactions and workflows in order to find possible problems early.
+Having API docs can, for example, be quite valuable for getting early feedback from another team, which will have to use the API at some point in the future.
+The documentation, especially if it's accessible to everyone involved, can also be a useful aid for discussion around complex interactions and workflows in order to find possible problems.

 This power of being able to detect misunderstandings and straight up errors in thinking early is why, in my opinion, API docs should be available from the time you write the first endpoint.

-In the next few paragraphs, I will provide some examples and insight into the process I like to use when creating well documented **Web APIs** using nodeJS.
+In the next few paragraphs, I will provide some examples and insight into the process I like to use when creating well documented **Web APIs** using Node.js.

 We will cover:

 * [hapi.js](https://hapijs.com/)
-  * my go-to nodeJS web framework for robust and scalable web-applications
+  * my go-to Node.js web framework for robust and scalable web-applications
 * [joi](https://github.com/hapijs/joi)
   * schema validation library for JavaScript objects
 * [hapi-swaggered](https://github.com/z0mt3c/hapi-swaggered) & [hapi-swaggered-ui](https://github.com/z0mt3c/hapi-swaggered-ui)